ghanavat/CleanArchitecture/README.md

 Currently, the infrastructure is based on SQL Db and EF Core.

-### Presentation
+### InterfaceAdapters
-The Presentation layer (can also be named Web) is the entry point into the project.
+This layer has one project, the API, and is the entry point into the project.
-It is also where the API project resides.
 According to Uncle Bob diagram and explanation, the data structure mapping is done in this layer.

 ## Shared